Any questions? Chat live with one of our advisers and get answers today.

 There is a variety of modules covering pure mathematics, applied mathematics and statistics.

 If you are interested in studying more than one subject, then you can choose a Joint Honours degree such as BSc (Hons) Mathematics and Natural Sciences or BSc (Hons) Computer Science and Mathematics.

 Our International Foundation Year in Science and Engineering prepares international students for a mathematics degree at Durham.
 Through a mix of core modules and designated modules related to your degree in mathematics, you will develop the English language and study skills needed to succeed at university.

-for Mathematics in The Complete University Guide 2020
+for Mathematics (The Times and The Sunday Times Good University Guide 2020)

 Find out more about the International Foundation Year in Science and Engineering.

 Find out academic and English language requirements for the International Foundation Year